lambdam/mook/README.md

 The main tools used in Mook are Promises and Hooks.

-We could craft names such as "Pook" or "Prooks"... but it doesn't sound well.
-And since promises and monads are conceptually very close, we can say that the library is about MOnads and hoOKs.
+We could craft names such as "Pook" or "Prooks"... but that doesn't sound very good.
+And since promises and monads are conceptually very close, we can say that the library is about MOnads and hoOKs: "Mook".

 ## Todo